ConnorScott-Ox/Professional-Profile/content/project/MCR President/index.md

 <br>
 ii.
 Making executive decisions regarding our £60,000 per annum budget, providing: funds/awards to individual students, additional support to our sports teams, a healthy extensive social calendar and providing welfare provisions to our students.<br>
 <br>
 iii.
-Individual Bi-weekly  meetings with the Principal, Treasurer, Deans, Tutor for Graduates, and other College staff. <br>
+Individual bi-weekly meetings with the Principal, Treasurer, Deans, Tutor for Graduates, and other College staff. <br>
 <br>
 iv.
 Listening to the concerns of Graduate Students and relaying relevant information to College and providing advice or pointing individuals to the appropriate resources.<br>
 <br>